-Djokovic was hoping to win his 21st Grand Slam at the Australian Open, starting next week, but instead of training has been confined to a hotel used to accommodate asylum seekers.
-He is challenging the decision to cancel his visa after being stopped on arrival at Melbourne Airport early on Thursday.
+Djokovic is hoping to win his 21st Grand Slam at the Australian Open, starting in Melbourne on Jan.
+17. But instead of training, the Serbian player has been confined in a hotel used for asylum seekers and is challenging the decision to cancel his visa after being stopped on arrival at Melbourne Airport early on Thursday.

 Australia says its health department notified tournament organising body Tennis Australia in November that a recent COVID-19 infection was not necessarily grounds for exemption in the country, as it is elsewhere.
 Djokovic`s lawsuit says the Department of Home Affairs wrote to him this month to say he had satisfied the requirements to enter the country.

 Djokovic`s lawyers will have up to two hours to present their case from 10 a.m.
-(0300 GMT) on Monday, while the government department gets two hours to present its defence from 3 p.m., the Federal Circuit and Family Court ruled.
+(2300 GMT on Sunday) on Monday, while the government department gets two hours to present its defence from 3 p.m.
+The case is being heard by the Federal Circuit and Family Court.